cgroza/GraffiTE/README.md

       - `OneCode_LTR.dic`: `OneCodeToFindThemAll` LTR dictionary automatically produced from `--TE_library` see [here](https://mobilednajournal.biomedcentral.com/articles/10.1186/1759-8753-5-13) fore more details.
       - `onecode.log`: log file for `OneCodeToFindThemAll` process.
 - `3_TSD_Search/` (see [TSD section](#tsd-module))
-   - `pangenie.vcf` final VCF containing all retained repeat variants and annotations (with TSD if passing the TSD filters).
-This file is used later by `Pangenie` to create the genome-graph onto which reads are mapped for genotyping. (example [here](#output-vcfs))
+   - `pangenome.vcf` final VCF containing all retained repeat variants and annotations (with TSD if passing the TSD filters).
+This file is used later by `Pangenie`,`Giraffe` or `graphAligner` to create the genome-graph onto which reads are mapped for genotyping. (example [here](#output-vcfs)).
+Can be re-used for genotyping only with `--graffite_vcf pangenome.vcf`
    - `TSD_summary.txt`: tab delimited output of the TSD search module.
 1 line per variant.
 See [TSD section](#tsd-module) for more information.
 "PASS" entries are reported in the `pangenie.vcf` and final (with genotypes) VCF.
    - `TSD_full_log.txt:`detailed (verbose rich) report of TSD search for each SV (see [TSD section](#tsd-module)).
 - `4_Genotyping/`